Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 </figure>
 </div>

-Dynamic plugins were supposed to address precisely this problem.
+Dynamic plugins were designed to address precisely this problem.
 The difference is that a dynamic plugin does not return a fixed list of all supported properties for a given machine, but rather directly determines which of the available wheel variants are compatible.
 This implies that there